sys-bio/tellurium/docs/antimony.rst

 Change Log
 ----------

+The 3.1 release changed FBC support to version 3 of that package, changing how FBC constraints were translated to SBML (but not changing how they were declared in Antimony), and adding support for gene products, gene product associations, species charges, and species chemical formulas.

+In addition, ‘substanceOnly’ species are now initialized to their SBML ‘initialAmount’, so as to always have substance units.

 The 3.0 release allows import and export of the SBML packages ‘Layout’ and ‘Render’, using the SBMLNetwork library to do so.